jumblexacm/jumble-bot/README.md

 3. "will manually delete next time"

 Expected result:
-- Before deletion, all three are in MongoDB
+- Before deletion, all three are in MongoDB and Algolia
-- After deletion, none are in MongoDB
+- After deletion, none are in MongoDB and Algolia

 #### Send when bot is offline and delete when online